 Apply for a Service Dog?
 Fill out the FIRST STEP FORM .
 The Director of Training will contact you to start the process.
 If you

 are approved, you will be placed on our waiting list for a service dog.
 Waiting time to meet your future service dog can be 2 weeks to 24 months.
 We often have dogs that have completed training and are ready to bond and train with the person they are to assist.
 Service Dog Taught how to Operate LifeStation Equipment

 See GRACIE ON THE INTERNET OPERATING LIFESTATION EQUIPMENT

 PLEASE GO TO SUNCOAST SERVICE DOGS ON YOU TUBE TO SEE ALL OF THE TYPES OF TASKS OUR DOGS ARE TRAINED TO DO.

-THERAPY DOGS : Many times a dog is just to friendly to be a Service Dog, these dogs can go on to be therapy dogs in professional venues - private or institution.
+THERAPY DOGS : Handler brings to hospitals ect.
+For others to pet and the dog to give comfort yo.
+Many times a dog is just to friendly to be a Service Dog, these dogs can go on to be therapy dogs in professional venues - private handlers or rehabilitation facilities.

-A rescued dog from our local shelter NORI, who was owned by founder of Suncoast Service Dogs and is now the resident Therapy Dog for Brooksville Healthcare Center, meeting and greeting up to 300 people a day!
+A rescued dog from our local shelter NORI, who is now the resident Therapy Dog for Brooksville Healthcare Center, meeting and greeting up to 300 people a day!
 Nori had been a Therapy Dog for a year as well as a Courtroom Dog - she lives to be patted and fussed over!
 She is one happy Bassetdore, who was discarded and now brings smiles to many many people!